Dog Ear Infections: Symptoms, Causes, and Treatments

 When a dog is experiencing pain or discomfort in their ear, the most common culprit is otitis externa–causing inflammation of the ear flap and ear canal.
 There are multiple dog ear infection causes, but common culprits are:

-Water in the Ear
+Water in the ear

 When water stays in a dog’s ear for too long, issues can arise quickly.
 When water or moisture accumulates in the ear it can lead to an overgrowth of yeast and bacteria, both of which can lead to infection.

-Environmental Debris
+Environmental debris

 Humans wash and shower after being outside to avoid germs and organic debris; the same logic applies to your outdoor-loving dog!
 A dog’s ears come into contact with a variety of environmental debris including dirt, plants, and dander or saliva from other pets.